What else draws a crowd like free products and services? Not much! After all, the idea is a win-win for both businesses and consumers.

 And if you need one more reason to convince you to offer a trial period, it's this: customers who experience your service before they buy already know what they’re getting when they actually make the purchase, so their expectations and satisfaction are already met.
 (Now just keep it up!)

-Though it seems like the pros are endless, there are, naturally, a few downsides when it comes to trial periods.
+Though it seems like the pros are endless, there are definitely a couple of downsides when it comes to trial periods.
 Probably the most glaring is related to money.

 Not only should you consider whether you can you afford it, you should also be cautious about those who have every intention of taking you up on your offer but who have zero intention of ever signing up for your membership site.
 That’s why it's important to consider the risks of allowing nonmembers access to your content.